MRandl/verith/README.md

 Coq programs.

-It has no dependencies other than the Coq standard library and does not rely any axiom except for those provided by Coq itself.
+It has no dependencies other than the Coq standard library and does not rely any axiom that is not taken for granted in day-to-day Coq.

 # License
 This library is licensed under the MIT License.